OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 Other things to try
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While not covered in here, you may like to experiment with the new
+While not covered here, you may like to experiment with the new
 Cartographic Composer and object-oriented Graphical Modeling Tool;
 you'll find icons to launch them on the `wxGUI <../../grass/wxGUI.html>`_ help
 pages.